A-New-BellHope/bellhopcuda/README.md

   be used as arguments...`

 We have [submitted an issue to NVIDIA](https://github.com/NVIDIA/libcudacxx/issues/354) about some of these issues, and they are in the process of being fixed.
-However, depending on when you are reading this, the fixes may be anywhere between "not yet finished" and "in the version of the CUDA toolkit you already have on your machine".
-So, always first upgrade to the latest CUDA version.
-If that does not solve the problem, let us know and also try the following:
+We also put workarounds in place in the `bellhopcxx` / `bellhopcuda` codebase.
+However, if you run into any of these problems, always first upgrade to the latest CUDA version.
+If that does not solve the problem, let us know and also try the
+following:
 - Upgrade from Visual Studio 2017 to 2019 or 2022.
 - Download the libcudacxx source manually and replace `include/cuda` and `include/nv` in your CUDA installation with the appropriate directories from